aminomancer/uc.css.js/README.md

 ```

 5. Now save `config.js` and exit.
-6. Go back to your `chrome` folder, and open `fs.jsm` from the `utils` folder.
+6. Go back to your `chrome` folder, and open `fs.sys.mjs` from the `utils` folder.
-7. Go to the end of line 5 (the line that says `class FileSystem{`) and hit enter to make a new line, so you should now be at line 6.
+7. Go to the end of line 1 (the line that says `class FileSystem{`) and hit enter to make a new line, so you should now be at line 2.
 8. Paste this:

 ```js